teodimache/etlbox/README.md

 Then, open the downloaded solution file ETLBox.sln with Visual Studio 2015 or higher.
 Now you can build the solution, and use it as a reference in your other projects.
+Feel free to make changes or to fix bug.
+Every particiation in this open source project is appreciated.

 ## Going further

 To dig deeper into it, have a look at the ETLBox tests within the solution.
-There is a test for everything that you can do with ETLToolbox.
+There is a test for (almost) everything that you can do with ETLToolbox.

 See the (ETLBox Wiki)[https://github.com/roadrunnerlenny/etlbox/wiki] for detailed documentation of every task or component, including examples.